yairgil/Docker-Provider/prometheus-collector/MAC-3P-Docs/Instructions for Private Preview Onboarding.md

 1. Go to [aka.ms/ags/portal/prod](https://aka.ms/ags/portal/prod)
 2. Navigate to the newly grafana instance you reated with the script
 3. Click on the **Endpoint** url in the Overview blade to access the Grafana UX.

+## **Step 4**: Configure alert and recording rule (optional)

+Prometheus **alert rules** allow you to define alert conditions, using queries which are written in Prometheus Query Language (Prom QL) and are applied on Prometheus metrics stored in your **Monitoring Account (MAC)**. **Recording rules** allow you to pre-compute frequently needed or computationally expensive expressions and save their result as a new set of time series.

+Go to [Azure Managed Service for Prometheus Rules Private Preview onboarding](https://github.com/yairgil/Docker-Provider/blob/patch-2/prometheus-collector/MAC-3P-Docs/ConfigureRules.md) for additional information and guidance on creating alert rules and recording rules.

 --------------------------------------